Wisaacj/Mastermind/sac/README.md

 - And outputs a value indicating whether the state is valuable or not

 The interplay of the three networks produces an agent that predicts the best sequence of actions to take over time.

+## Questions
+Does the process of sampling actions from a probability distribution over actions categorise an MDP as a stochastic MDP?
+- Stochastic policy?